 Members of Diocesan Synod can be nominated for election to Bishop's Council and Board of Finance Directors and nominate people for sub-committees such as; Finance, Budget, Propert, Mission and Pastoral.
 Elections to Diocesan Boards and Committees will take place in the autumn of 2018.

 The 'rules' for Diocesan Synod are documented in the Diocesan Synod Standing Orders

-Elections to Diocesan Synod are held every three years.
-The next election process starts in The Diocese of Blackburn in April 2018.
+Elections to Diocesan Synod are held every three years and Diocesan Synod members will take up office on 1 August 2018.
 Each deanery has a fixed number of spaces for clergy, as a proportion of each deanery's clergy membership and spaces for lay members based on the total electoral roll for the deanery.

 Lay members of Diocesan Synod become 'ex-officio' members of their local Parochial Church Council (PCC).